Halmos College of Natural Sciences and Oceanography

 Dr. Kerstetter conducted satellite tagging of pelagic fishes from recreational gear and descriptive research of commercial fishing gear in the southeastern United States.
 He has continued other biological investigations of billfish and swordfish, tunas, elasmobranchs, and commercial fishing gear technology, including ageing and biogeochemical trophic analyses and participated in development and continuing execution (five years as Weighmaster) of an annual scholarship-generating fishing tournament for the Oceanographic Center marine science program.
 Dr. Kerstetter is an appointed member of four federal fisheries advisory committees, in addition to serving NSU as a member of the Institutional Animal Care and Use Committee (IACUC).

-He created and taught the graduate Marine Fisheries Science course for NSU, as well as two additional courses in Coastal Policy, Invasive Species Ecology and Management, and Marine Avian Ecology.
+He created and taught the graduate Marine Fisheries Science course for NSU, as well as additional courses in Coastal Policy, Invasive Species Ecology and Management, and Marine Avian Ecology.
 Dr. Kerstetter is a major advisor to a number of thesis-track graduate students in the NSU Master of Science program in marine science. in addition, he teaches the Sharks and Their Relatives, Biology of Fishes, and Introduction to Marine Science courses for undergraduate biology and marine biology majors.